mschandr/qubeon/docs/theory/CALCULUS.md

 These mirror and extend relational operations like `SELECT`, `PROJECT`, and `JOIN`, but operate natively in cube space.

+### Operator Index

+SLICE: Filter cube cells based on values along specified axes.

+ALIGN: Conform axis order and cardinality across cubes.

+CONTRACT: Reduce cube by collapsing one or more axes using an aggregation function (e.g. sum, mean).

+TRANSPOSE: Rearrange the order of axes via permutation.

+REMAP: Change axis names or values (similar to projection or renaming).

 ## ✳️ Example Expression

 Let cube `𝒬` contain marketing data along axes: `campaign`, `device_type`, and `date`.